flowthought/site/content/posts/ruminations-on-a-dormer.md

 ----------------------------------------------------

-Meta: Something that came off the top of my head one day last month when it was raining outside one night and I couldn't sleep.
+Meta: Something off the top of my head one day last month when it was raining outside one night and I couldn't sleep.
 A dormer is a structural element of a building that protrudes from the plane of a sloping roof surface, usually having a window.
 Since I was standing in my balcony, I decided to abuse the meaning a little.